Tropical Fukaya Algebras: Proof of convergence for breaking maps

 \end{definition}

-\begin{lemma}{\rm(From approximate to exact translation sequences)} Suppose $\Gamma$ is a graph with tropical structure $\cT$ and $t_\nu$ is an approximate $\Gamma$-translation sequence.
-Then, after passing to a subsequence, there is a $\Gamma$-translation sequence $\ol t_\nu$ such that $|\ol t_\nu(v) - t_\nu(v)|$ is uniformly bounded for all $\nu$, $v \in \Ver(\Gamma)$. \end{lemma} \begin{proof} The (Approximate slope) condition says that the sequences of discrepancies $(\Diff_e(t_\nu))_\nu$ are uniformly bounded.
+\begin{lemma}{\rm(From approximate to exact translation sequences)} Suppose $\Gamma$ is a pre-tropical graph and $t_\nu$ is an approximate $\Gamma$-translation sequence.
+Then, after passing to a subsequence, there is a $\Gamma$-translation sequence $\ol t_\nu$ such that $|\ol t_\nu(v) - t_\nu(v)|$ is uniformly bounded for all $\nu$, $v \in \Ver(\Gamma)$.
+Consequently, $\Gamma$ is a tropical graph. \end{lemma}

+\begin{proof} The \hyperref[item:approxdirection]{(Approximate Direction)} condition says that the sequences of discrepancies $(\Diff_e(t_\nu))_\nu$ are uniformly bounded.
 Via uniformly bounded adjustments to $t_\nu$, we aim to make this quantity vanish for all edges.

-We give an algorithm that transforms $t_\nu$ into a bounded sequence $t_\nu^k \in \oplus_{\Ver(\Gamma)}\t_{P(v)}^\dual$, and will prove later that $t_\nu - t_\nu^k$ is an exact translation sequence.
+We give an algorithm that transforms $t_\nu$ into a bounded sequence $t_\nu^k \in \oplus_{\Ver(\Gamma)}\t_{P(v)}$, and will prove later that $t_\nu - t_\nu^k$ is an exact translation sequence.
 The algorithm is as follows:

-.1in {\sc Step 1}: {\em Relativisation}.\\ In this step, we replace $t_\nu$ by
+.1in \textsc{Step 1}: \em{Relativisation}.
+In this step, we replace $t_\nu$ by

-The limit in the right-hand side is finite because the original translation sequences $t_\nu$ lie in $\nu B$.
-For any $v \in \Ver(\Gamma)$, The discrepancies across edges are preserved :
+The limit in the right-hand side exists after passing to a subsequence because the original translation sequences $t_\nu$ lie in $\nu B^\dual$ and $B^\dual$ is compact.
+For any $v \in \Ver(\Gamma)$, the discrepancies across edges are preserved:

-.1in {\sc Step 2}: {\em Subtracting fastest growing sequences}. \\ By a sequence of further transformations, we will change $t^0_\nu$ to a bounded sequence $t^k_\nu \in \t^\dual$.
+.1in \textsc{Step 2}: \em{Subtracting fastest growing sequences}.
+By a sequence of further transformations, we will change $t^0_\nu$ to a bounded sequence $t^k_\nu \in \t$.
 At each step, the sequence $t^i_\nu$ is replaced by $t^{i+1}_\nu$ defined as follows.
 Choose a vertex $v_0 \in \Ver(\Gamma)$ for which the rate of increase of the sequence $|t^i_\nu(v_0)|$ is the maximum.
 That is, for all $v \in \Ver(\Gamma)$, $\lim_\nu |t^i_\nu(v)|/|t^i_\nu(v_0)|$ is finite.
 Such a vertex can indeed be chosen, because after passing to a subsequence, the limit $\lim_\nu |t^i_\nu(v_i)|/|t^i_\nu(v_j)|$ exists in $[0,\infty]$ for any pair of vertices.
 Now, define